 You'll find a pharmacist in your local or high street pharmacy.
 They're also based in supermarket pharmacies, GP surgeries and hospitals.

-If you have any questions or concerns about your asthma, it's easy to walk into any local pharmacy and ask to see the pharmacist.
+If you have any concerns about your asthma, it's easy to walk into any local pharmacy and ask to see the pharmacist.

 On a practical level, this is useful because: